umang94/Drodeo/README.md

 ## Development

 - Use `input_dev/` videos for development
-- Run `python main.py --fast-test` for quick testing
+- Run `python main.py` for standard testing (processes 30 videos by default)
-- Use `python main.py --max-videos N` for batch processing with specific limits

 ## License